These 20 commonly asked questions will help you navigate hospice, so that your family is equipped to make the best decisions.

 18. If the patient is not covered by Medicare or any other health insurance, will hospice still provide care?

 The first thing hospice will do is assist families in identifying their eligibility for coverage they may not be aware of.
-As a not-for-profit hospice, Community Hospice of Texas and Providence Hospice work very closely to provide care to those in need without concern about payment.
+As a not-for-profit hospice, Community Healthcare of Texas works very closely to provide care to those in need without concern about payment.

 19. Does hospice provide help to the family after the patient dies?

-Community Hospice of Texas and Providence Hospice provide continuing contact and support for family and friends for at least one year following the death of a loved one.
+Community Healthcare of Texas provides continuing contact and support for family and friends for at least 13 months following the death of a loved one.
 Our hospice also sponsors bereavement and support groups for anyone in the community who has experienced the death of a family member, friend or loved one.

 20. If the patient is eligible for Medicare, will there be any additional expenses?